raylai-proj/fastapi_songs/README.md

   3. `os.path.dirname(current_path)` returns directory name of current path which means it returns path one up layer.<sub>[20][21]</sub><br >
   4. `os.path.join(var1,...)` can receive any number path variables and add them up as a path sequentially with "/" between each of them.
 If one path variable is absolute path (has `/` or `C:\`), the path variables before the absolute path will be discarded.<sub>[22]</sub><br >
 ### uvicorn
+Uvicorn is an ASGI compatible web server which helps receive browser/client requests and hand over to FastAPI to process requests.<sub>[23]</sub><br >
 ## File: database.py
 ## File: models.py
 # AWS Elastic Beanstalk